Risk-Bounded Multi-Agent Visual Navigation via Iterative Risk Allocation: Preliminaries

-Unlike \citeauthor{feng2025safemultiagentnavigationguided}, we do not prune edges based on predicted costs.
-All edges with valid distances are retained, including those that may lead through high-risk regions.
-The cost critic $\mathcal{W}_c$ instead provides additional risk information to the planner, which is used to reason about trade-offs under a global risk bound.
+Unlike \citeauthor{feng2025safemultiagentnavigationguided}, we do not prune edges based on predicted risk.
+All edges with finite distances are retained, including those that may pass through hazardous regions.
+The risk critic $\mathcal{Q}^c_{\theta}$ instead provides additional risk information to the planner, which is used to reason about trade-offs under the global risk bound $\Delta$.